Natural climate solutions help reduce carbon emissions and store more carbon in the landscape.

 What are natural climate solutions?

-Blue carbon: ‘Blue carbon’ is stored or sequestered in the soil or biomass of coastal wetlands such as saltmarshes, seagrass meadows and mangrove forests, or is carbon released by the destruction of those ecosystems.
+Blue carbon: ‘Blue carbon’ is stored or sequestered in the soil or biomass of coastal wetlands such as saltmarshes, seagrass meadows and mangrove forests, or is carbon released by the destruction or degradation of those ecosystems.
 These can store up to four times more carbon than terrestrial forests per unit area.
 Conserving and restoring these valuable environments can significantly improve carbon mitigation and localised resilience to the impacts of climate change, as well as securing people’s livelihoods.

 Indigenous leadership: Indigenous peoples living traditional lifestyles commonly have a rich understanding of the environments.
 They are custodians of the lands across which they have hunted, gathered and farmed for generations.
 The contribution they can make in delivering sustainable land management practices for both protection and economic production benefit is considerable.